 It’s hard enough trying to remember all of the day-to-day things that we’re meant to be doing as parents, let alone anything extra!
 I know too well how easy it is to forget all of the small in between details and just focus on the big ticket items.
 If my kids are fed, bathed, clothed, loved, had enough outdoor time, not too much screen-time… I’ll give myself a HUGE pat on the back!
 I totally understand why the last thing you want to do is add on another stressful layer of the eco kind.

-Easy Eco Choices for a Busy Home: Recycling
+Easy Eco Choices for a Busy Home: Ways to Recycle the 'Unrecyclable'

-Below I want to share some of the simpler and FREE ($$$) recycling programs that can make a positive eco-impact for your home and help to reduce landfill worldwide.
+Below I want to share some of the simpler and FREE ($$$) recycling programs, outside of the traditional curbside recycling bin, that can make a positive eco-impact for your home and help to reduce landfill worldwide.

 1) Soft plastics